How to donate

 Opened in 1863, the Temperate House is the largest surviving Victorian glasshouse in the world.
-From August 2013, Kew is undertaking a vital five-year restoration project to restore the Temperate House and its surrounding landscape, and convert the adjoining Evolution House into a world class public engagement centre.
-Help Kew renew this historic glasshouse today.
+Since August 2013, Kew has been undertaking a vital five-year restoration project to restore the Temperate House and its surrounding landscape and convert the adjoining Evolution House into a world class public engagement centre.

 Help Kew save the world’s plant life and habitats at risk of extinction and support our work helping to combat climate change by making your donation today.